 Important Factors to Consider for Your LLC Name

-1) Legal compliance
+1) Legal Compliance

 Plus, you’ll want to ensure that your name won’t be confusing to your customers.
 You’d hate to lose business because a customer mixed up your business with a competitor!
 To check your name, you should run a name availability check on your state’s website.

 Similarly, your name cannot infringe on federally protected trademarks.
 Many trademarks include a full business name or an abbreviation of it, so you’ll need to stay away from these protected names or phrases.

-2) Marketing strategy
+2) Marketing Strategy

 Now that we’ve covered the legal essentials of naming, let’s talk about marketing strategies.
 Your name is your first (and free!) form of advertising.
 For one, the name you choose should be easy to spell, say, and recall.
 This lets you take advantage of word-of-mouth advertising.
 If your name is hard to say or remember, then you can bet your customers won’t talk about it.

 Your name should also be unique without being bizarre.
 You want it to stick out in your customers’ minds, but for the right reasons.
 That’s also why your name should give an idea of what your business does.
 If you sell the best sandwiches in town, your name should reflect that somehow.

 At the end of the day, your business name is just that: yours.
 You should like your name and take pride in it.
 It takes time to create the perfect name, but in the end, you’ll be glad you did.
 In general, it’s best to come up with a clear and concise name that briefly describes the core purpose of your business.

 Finally, if you intend to establish an online presence, you’ll want to consider domain names and social media handles.
 Even if your business name is available in your state, you may not be able to convert your name into a URL domain that matches exactly.
 If you can create an abbreviation of your name for your domain that blends well with your full business name, it will help your customers find you online.

-Claiming Your Newly-created LLC Name
+Claiming Your Newly Created LLC Name

 In most states, a name reservation lasts for 60-120 days after filing.
 Other states’ reservations last only 30 days, and others give you a year.
 However long your reservation lasts, it will buy you time to get your business affairs in order.
 While your reservation is active, no one will be able to form under the name you’ve chosen.

-Changing your LLC name
+Changing Your LLC Name

-There are a couple ways to accomplish this: you can amend your articles of organization or add a DBA registration.
-Amending your articles would be a complete legal change of your business, as it would change the legal name of the business.
+There are a couple ways to accomplish this: you can amend your articles of organization or add a doing business as (DBA) name registration.
+Amending your articles would legally change the official name of the business.
 As a result, you’d also need to change other legal documents, including tax registrations, bank accounts, and business licenses.